spacemakerai/unified-design-product-core-beliefs/README.md

-# Spacemaker - Product Core Beliefs
+# Unified Design @ Autodesk - Product Core Beliefs

-This document outlines the Core Product Beliefs of the Spacemaker team and is created to build alignment around the principles we believe are important to succeed with Product development.
+This document outlines the Core Product Beliefs of the Unified Design team @ Autodesk and is created to build alignment around the principles we believe are important to succeed with Product development.
 Together with our [Tech Core Beliefs](https://github.com/spacemakerai/spacemaker-tech-core-beliefs) and Design Principles, the Product Core Beliefs summarize our take on product development!

 *Why do we need this?*